Magnesium: The Complete Guide To This Magical Mineral

 Magnesium Deficiency

-Despite its importance, magnesium deficiency is relatively common, affecting an estimated 75% of Americans.
-This deficiency is often caused by insufficient intake of magnesium-rich or fortified foods.
+Despite the importance of magnesium intake, magnesium insufficiency and deficiency is increasingly common.
+An estimated 75% of Americans are not consuming the recommended amount of magnesium each day from magnesium-rich or fortified foods.
 Stress, certain medications and certain medical conditions can also contribute to magnesium deficiency.

-Some groups of people are at risk for magnesium deficiency.
+Some groups of people are at increased risk for magnesium deficiency.
 This includes older adults, those with chronic illnesses or people with gastrointestinal disorders.

 Signs of Deficiency and Toxicity